-Busy lives can entice even the best of us to skimp on our daily routine.
-After all, there are only so many hours in the day to build your career, see your pals, foster your relationship and, you know…shower.
+Busy lives can entice even the most committed beauty lovers to skimp on their daily routine.
+After all, there are only so many hours in the day to build your career, see your friends, foster your romantic relationship, and you know, shower.
 Even so, your skin deserves TLC, especially if you want to fight against aging and keep your skin healthy and happy.

 What is exfoliation?